ukocpmipa/fy20/README.md

 ## Roadmap

-This repo will be updated to include the GTM version of the GBB assessment and guidance.
+This repo will be updated to include the GTM version of the MIPA assessment and guidance.